easylist/easylist/README.md

 Issues:

-Fix any false-positives that will remove legitimate content (within reason).
-If it prevent legitimate content from working correctly.
+Fix any false-positives that will remove legitimate content (within reason), if it prevents legitimate content from working correctly on a website.
  - Allow direct link fixes
  - Web page rendering issues